markymawk/BrawlCratePlugins/README.md

 In BrawlCrate, navigate to Tools > Settings > Updater tab, and click the Manage Subscriptions button.
 Click add, then paste the link to this Github repo: https://github.com/markymawk/BrawlCratePlugins
 Then, these plug-ins will download and update automatically!
-*BrawlCrate v0.37 or newer required for auto-updates.*
+*BrawlCrate v0.37 or newer required for installation & auto-updates.*

 Feedback welcome @ mawwwk#1068